9. WELCOME NEW PLAYERS | Artificial Intelligences

 Listen to Gillian Hadfield on AI Alignment.

-Just like today’s economy includes corporations, not just humans as players, future ecologies may contain more esoteric human AI symbiots.
-But as long as players can hold each other in check, technologies may continue to emerge gradually, with a diversity of intelligent entities, some human, some artificial, improving their problem solving by cooperating.
-If we can keep the instrumental value of an AGI singleton with universal capabilities low compared to an ecosystem of cooperating specialists, we can avoid a unitary take-over.
+As long as players can hold each other in check, technologies may continue to emerge gradually, with a diversity of intelligent entities, both human and artificial, improving their problem solving by cooperating.
+If we can keep the instrumental value of an AGI singleton with universal capabilities low compared to an ecosystem of specialists, we can avoid a unitary take-over.

 Listen to this Intelligence Cooperation seminar with Richard Craib.